maxxiimo/the-front-end-manifesto/chp7-susy.md

       &:after
         +rwd-marker

-This helper produces a numerical color-coded identifier that makes it easy to see what break point you are currently viewing:
+This helper produces a numerical color-coded identifier that makes it easy to see what breakpoints you are using:
 <br>
 <br>
 ![][Marker]